Israel Says Iran Lied; European Leaders Say That's Exactly Why Nuclear Deal Matters

 This week, as President Trump once again considers withdrawing from the 2015 nuclear deal with Iran, Israel announced a trove of intelligence about Tehran's former nuclear weapons program.

-Israeli Prime Minister Benjamin Netanyahu presented evidence that in the years before the nuclear agreement, Iran was working on nuclear weapons while claiming to be pursuing civilian nuclear power.
-Netanyahu did not allege that the program has been active since the deal began, but said the documents proved the deal was "based on lies."
+Israeli Prime Minister Benjamin Netanyahu presented evidence that in the years before the agreement, Iran was working on nuclear weapons while claiming to be pursuing civilian nuclear power.
+Netanyahu did not allege that the program has been active since the deal began but said the documents proved the deal was "based on lies."

 But supporters of the deal, including officials from European governments, say the documents simply prove what they already knew — that Iran was lying about its nuclear ambitions.
-In fact, that was the motivation behind the deal, according to Germany and the U.K. And France said that Israel's revelations only make the accord between Iran and six world powers more pertinent.
+In fact, that was the motivation behind the deal, according to Germany and the U.K. And France said Israel's revelations only make the accord between Iran and six world powers more pertinent.

 The foreign minister of Iran, Javad Zarif, took to Twitter to call Netanyahu "the boy who can't stop crying wolf," saying the speech was "a rehash of old allegations."
 Iranian Deputy Foreign Minister Abbas Araghchi called Netanyahu's speech "a childish and ridiculous show,"an Iranian news agency reported.

-As for what President Trump might do in light of the documents, time will tell.
+As for what Trump might do in light of the documents, time will tell.
 Immediately after Netanyahu's speech, Trump called the Iran deal "horrible," but as for the future of the deal, he said, "We'll see what happens."

 Netanyahu announced the data in a presentation in English on Monday, with a slideshow that, at one point, just read "Iran lied" in gigantic letters.
 He said Israeli intelligence had obtained thousands of files of Iran's atomic archives from what looked like "a dilapidated warehouse" in Tehran.